 Criteria JORC Code explanation Commentary Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
 The use of twinned holes.
 Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
 Discuss any adjustment to assay data.
-Data is logged electronically using "validation at point of entry" systems prior to storage in the Company's drill hole database, which is managed by Company personnel and an external consultancy.
-Documentation related to data custody and validation is maintained by the Company.
+Data is logged electronically using "validation at point of entry" systems prior to storage in the KMS drill hole database, which is managed by KMS personnel and an external consultancy.
+Documentation related to data custody and validation is maintained by KMS.
 A copy ("snapshot") of the Mineral Resource database is retained separately from the primary drill hole database.
 101 twinned drill holes have been examined for comparison of assay data between factors such as year drilled, hole diameter, drill type and assay method.
 A further 24 twinned drill holes have been examined to compare 2015 drilling with previous years' programs.
 Analysis of the 101 drill hole twins show the 2012 assay data (45μm screen and no attritioning step) is biased low in HM% compared with 2013 assay data (45μm screen or 38μm screen, with attritioning step).
 A similar high bias is seen in OS%.
 The bias is explained by the low energy attritioning step liberating HM from loosely-held aggregates, and the change in slimes screen from 45 μm to 38 μm used in 2013 and 2014.
 Analysis of the 24 drill hole twins show the 2015 program is biased significantly high in SL%, insignificantly low in OS%, and no bias in HM%.
 This is interpreted to be caused by the extended use of a reverse circulation hammer bit during the 2015 program (primarily to improve drilling efficiency).
 All data was used in the Resource estimate.
-The 2012 drill assay HM% and SL% data that was screened at 45μm (21% of assay database) was adjusted to 38μm data.
+The 2012 drill assay LM% and SL% data that was screened at 45μm (21% of assay database) was adjusted to 38μm data.
 The regression equations applied were from 38μm and 45μm data that has correlation coefficients of over 0.97 for HM% and SL%.
-The 2015 drill assay SL% and OS% data was adjusted based on results of twinned holes to remove the bias introduced by the differing drill and assay methods (9% of assay database).
-As twinned drill holes have been examined for comparison of HM assemblage d
+The 2015 drill holes have been examined for comparison of HM assemblage data between factors such as determination method, year drilled, and HM assay method.
+Analysis shows HM assemblage determined by QEMSCANTM alone on 2012 samples (90 data), and by combination magnetic se